RedditRecs

 Reddit Icon

-Justinasz • 24 days ago
+Justinasz • about 1 month ago

 I had Razer headsets like Krakens ,few different Blackshark and never ever had this problem.
 The only problem I have with Razer is their garbage Synapse.